 2020.
-Preserving the historical appearance of St. Petersburg
+Preserving the historical image of St. Petersburg

-In 2020, a litigation between the residents of St. Petersburg and the developer, who planned the demolition of a historic three-story building on Ropshinskaya Street and the construction of a new residential building on this site, ended.
+In 2020, a legal dispute between residents of St Petersburg and a certain developer was brought to a close.
+The developer had planned to demolish a historic three-storey building in Ropshinskaya Street and construct a new residential building on the site.

-This was opposed by local residents and city rights activists from the All-Russian Society for the Protection of Historical and Cultural Monuments.
+This plan was opposed by localresidents and activists from the All-Russian Society for the Preservation of Historical and Cultural Monuments.

-In July 2019, the Judicial Collegium for Administrative Cases of the St. Petersburg City Court rejected the appeals of the developer and authorities (KGIOP, the Cadastral Chamber and the cadastral engineer), which also disagreed with the decision of the court of first instance.
+In July 2019, the Judicial Chamber for Administrative Cases of the St Petersburg City Court rejected appeals by the developer and the authorities (the Committee on State Control, Use and Protection of Historical and Cultural Landmarks, the Cadastral Chamber and a cadastral engineer), who all disagreed with the decision of the court of first instance.

 In March 2020, the Judicial Chamber for Administrative Cases of the Third General Jurisdiction Court of Cassation dismissed the developer’s cassation appeal against the court rulings.
 As a result, a historic building in the centre of St Petersburg was saved.